gravwell/.github/.github/ISSUE_TEMPLATE/customer_request.md

 ## Who was the customer who requested this feature?

-## Why should we make add this feature?
+## Why should we add this feature?
 (Business justification?
-What problem are is the feature trying to solve?)
+What problem is the feature trying to solve?)

 ## How does this feature address the above problem?